robinkarim/Production-Book/docs/cloud-id/what-is-cloud-id.rst

 simple manufacturing process that can be done in an insecure facility without compromising device security.

-What Cloud ID Can Do
+What Can Cloud ID Do?
 ^^^^^^^^^^^^^^^^^^^^^^

 Cloud ID allows you to: